sst/guide/_chapters/upload-file-to-s3.md

 ![New note file uploaded screenshot]({{ site.url }}/assets/new-note-file-uploaded.png)

-Next up we are going to allow users to see a list of their notes.
+Next up we are going to make sure we clear out AWS credentials that are cached by the AWS JS SDK before we move on.